-Re: USACE Permit Application No. SWF-2019-00349 (CESWF-20-RGP-8)
+Re: USACE Permit Application No. SWF-2024-00399

-Dear Mr. Brooks:
+Dear Mr. Shelnutt:

-This letter is in response to the Statement of Findings (SOF) dated November 25, 2019, for the Joint Public Notice dated October 8, 2019, on the U.S. Army Corps of Engineers (USACE) proposed reissuance of Regional General Permit (RGP) 8 for the construction, operation, modification, and/or maintenance of boat ramps, minor water-related recreation structures and facilities, and associated dredging.
-The RGP is applicable to all waters of the United States and navigable waters within the Fort Worth District's area of responsibility within the states of Texas and Louisiana.
+This letter is in response to the 401 Certification Request dated October 30, 2024, for the Public Notice dated September 25, 2024, on the U.S. Army Corps of Engineers (USACE) proposed reissuance of Regional General Permit (RGP) 8.
+If reissued, the RGP would be applicable to discharges of dredged or fill material to waters of the U.S. within the USACE Fort Worth District associated with the construction, operation, modification, and/or maintenance of boat ramps, minor water-related recreation structures and facilities, associated dredging, and associated bank stabilization.

-The Texas Commission on Environmental Quality (TCEQ) has reviewed the public notice and related application information along with the SOF.
+The Texas Commission on Environmental Quality (TCEQ) has reviewed the public notice and related application information along with the 401 Certification Request.
 On behalf of the Executive Director and based on our evaluation of the information contained in these documents, the TCEQ certifies that there is reasonable assurance that the project will be conducted in a way that will not violate water quality standards.
-General information regarding this water quality certification, including standard provisions of the certification, is included as an attachment to this letter.
+General information regarding this water quality certification, including special conditions and standard provisions of the certification, is included as an attachment to this letter.